williamdemeo/cs644-fall2022/spark/README.md

 ### Example: building a complete stand-alone Spark program

+This example describes the steps required to build a stand-alone Spark program on a Linux machine.
+If you're not using Linux, don't worry.
+It shouldn't be too hard to read through the example and figure out what analogous steps to follow on your architecture, and if you get stuck, ple you can post a question on Slack.

 #### Prelimiary setup: building the jar file

 Let's set up a Spark project in the usual way.